Lovers Tarot Card Meaning

 Your friends and family may also weigh in.
 They may think you're crazy, may argue with you not to get involved.
 You, yourself, might think its madness to change your life or break with your community in order to have this.
 Coming after the Emperor with his imperial rules, and after the Hierophant with his communal faith, The Lovers acknowledges a spiritual power that often defies earthly laws and religious traditions.
 Obeying this urge can be foolish, dangerous, selfish, thoughtless, earth-shattering.

 Yet you can say "no" to this attraction.
 You do have that choice.
 If, however, you don't allow yourself to try and make this person, career, challenge or thing a part of your life, you may regret it, profoundly and forever.

 Learn the Lovers tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.